CloudObjects/Docker-PHPAppBase/README.md

 * CentOS 7
 * [lighttpd 1.4.45](https://www.lighttpd.net/2017/1/14/1.4.45/) with mod\_fastcgi and mod\_rewrite (installed from EPEL)
-* PHP 7.0.16 with opcache, pecl-apcu, pdo, mysql, xml, mbstring, gd, pecl-redis (installed from [Webtatic](https://webtatic.com))
+* PHP 7.0.16 with opcache, pecl-apcu, pdo, mysql, xml, mbstring, gd, pecl-redis, soap (installed from [Webtatic](https://webtatic.com))

 ## How to run